davidlacedonia/javascript/es6_and_beyond/syntax/README.md

 ## Setting [[Prototype]]

-Sometimes it will be helpful to assign the `[[Propertype]]` of an object at the same time you are declaring its object literal.
+Sometimes it will be helpful to assign the `[[ProtoType]]` of an object at the same time you are declaring its object literal.

 ```js
 var o2 = {